Gabscuderi/GetNextLine_42/README.md

 To concatenate base and mid buffer together memory space needs to be prepared considering both sets of data. ft_strjoin allocates memory for the new base, and it does the real job of putting them together.

-After the data is successfully combined in the new basin_buffer, the function then reassigns the pointer basin_buffer to point to the new memory address containing the merged data.
+After the data is successfully combined in the new base_buffer, the function then reassigns the pointer base_buffer to point to the new memory address containing the merged data.

-This is the smart reassignment that allows the function to update the original basin_buffer outside of the function.

-By reassigning basin_buffer, the function effectively updates the original pointer outside the function's scope.

-Now, the original basin_buffer points to the newly created buffer that holds the merged data from both buffers (basin_buffer and read_buffer).

-This smart reassignment ensures that the caller of the append_buffer function receives the updated pointer, pointing to the combined data, and any further operations or usage of basin_buffer outside the function will reflect the changes made within the function.

-In conclusion, the append_buffer function demonstrates the concept of passing pointers to modify the original pointer's value, allowing for efficient data concatenation without causing memory leaks or loss of data.

-This smart memory management and pointer reassignment make the function reliable and safe when dealing with dynamically allocated memory in C.

-## NEXT      riprendere      QUI
-1.  scrivere cosa fa ogni funzione con le varibili che ha **ft-behaviors**
-2. 1. run code -> togliere errori stupidi -> itera finche non esce qualcosa
-2. 2. prova memory leaks
-2. 3. riscrivere se necessario tutto il progetto  **ft-behaviors** studialo ma non riscrivere usandolo senno bias
-3. peertopeer help -> find tester -> iterate until good
-4. push -> restudy the project